MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/github-cloud-issue-connector.md

 Choose a display name that helps users recognize the connection in a Copilot response.

 ### Provide authentication details

+#### Authentication type: GitHub App (on behalf of user)
 - Enter your **Client ID** and **Client secret** from your GitHub App.
 - Choose **Authorize** to sign in and grant access.
 We recommend using separate user accounts for OAuth authentication with each connection, as GitHub's rate limit is calculated individually per user.
 - Grant the required API scopes.

+#### Authentication type: GitHub App (installation)
+- Generate private key from your GitHub App following the [GitHub documentation](https://docs.github.com/en/apps/creating-github-apps/authenticating-with-a-github-app/managing-private-keys-for-github-apps).
+- Enter your **Client ID** from your GitHub App, your organization name, and upload the private key generated from the last step.

 ### 3. Roll out to limited audience
 Before you deploy the connector, test the connection with a limited user base in Copilot and Microsoft Search.